idrinth-thalui/core/dialogue/idrinthFollowerDialogueSurvivalColdIdle.md

 ## Very Cold

-- You look underdressed for the weather here...
+- You look under dressed for the weather here...

 ## Freezing